calliope-project/calliope/docs/advanced/mode.md

 `SPORES` refers to Spatially-explicit Practically Optimal REsultS.
 This run mode allows a user to generate any number of alternative results which are within a certain range of the optimal cost.
 It follows on from previous work in the field of `modelling to generate alternatives` (MGA), with a particular emphasis on alternatives that vary maximally in the spatial dimension.
-This run mode was developed for and implemented in a `study on the future Italian energy system <https://doi.org/10.1016/j.joule.2020.08.002>`_.
+This run mode was developed for and implemented in a [study on the future Italian energy system](https://doi.org/10.1016/j.joule.2020.08.002).

 As an example, if you wanted to generate 10 SPORES, all of which are within 10% of the optimal system cost, you would define the following in your model configuration: